-19. I heard that someone in my building/facility was diagnosed or likely to have COVID-19 but I wasn't notified.
-Why?
+19. I heard that someone in my building/facility was diagnosed or likely to have COVID-19 will I be notified? (updated 12/29/20)

-The County is notifying employees that were in close contact with an employee diagnosed or likely to have COVID-19 in the workplace.
-Close contact refers to any person who has been within 6 feet of an infectious COVID-19 positive person for 15 minutes or more.
+To ensure compliance with AB 685, you will be informed that that someone at your worksite likely has COVID-19 or has tested positive for COVID-19 and the date.
+The Health Care Agency has implemented contact tracing measures that include the identification of those who have been in close contact with an employee diagnosed or likely to have COVID-19 in the workplace.
+Close contact refers to any person who has been within 6 feet of a person diagnosed with or likely to have COVID-19 for a cumulative total of 15 minutes or more over a 24 hour period, starting 2 days before illness onset (or for asymptomatic patients, 2 days prior to test specimen collection).
 Departments may provide further updates to its employees about COVID-19 exposure in its buildings/facilities.

 If you were not notified by EHS of possible exposure in the workplace, it is because you were not identified as being in close contact to the employee diagnosed or likely to have COVID-19.
-If you believe you were in close contact with an employee diagnosed or likely to have COVID-19 while at work, please contact your HR representative.
+If you believe you were in close contact with an employee diagnosed or likely to have COVID-19 while at work, please contact your Department HR representative.
+Contact information for your Department HR Team can be found here: Human Resources Contact List by Department

 There is an inherent risk of exposure to COVID-19 in any public area and/or where other people are present.
-Every employee is expected to follow safety measures to prevent the spread of COVID-19 while at work which includes frequent hand washing/use of hand sanitizer, ensuring six feet of physical distance from others, and wearing a face-covering or mask.
+Every employee is expected to follow safety measures to prevent the spread of COVID-19 while at work which includes frequent hand washing/use of hand sanitizer, ensuring six feet of physical distance from others, and wearing a face-covering or mask unless they are working in an office alone.
 The cloth face-covering order SHALL NOT APPLY to the following employees:

-- Anyone who has trouble breathing, or who is unconscious, incapacitated or otherwise unable to remove the cloth face-covering without assistance; or - Persons with a medical or mental health condition or development disability that prevents wearing a cloth face-covering.
+- Anyone who has trouble breathing, or who is unconscious, incapacitated or otherwise unable to remove the cloth face-covering without assistance; or - Persons with a medical or mental health condition or development disability that prevents wearing a cloth face-covering. - Persons for whom wearing a face covering would create a risk to the person related to their work, as determined by local, state, or federal regulators or workplace safety guidelines. - Note: Persons exempted from wearing a face covering due to a medical condition who are employed in a job involving regular contact with others must wear a non-restrictive alternative, such as a face shield with a drape on the bottom edge, as long as their condition permits it.

 20. If I feel ill prior to the start of my shift should I go to work?
-Or, I am at work and start to feel ill should I stay at work?
-(Including symptoms consistent with COVID-19 or other illness)
+Or, if I am at work and start to feel ill should I stay at work? (\Including symptoms consistent with COVID-19 or other illness)